|

 performance at theatre.
 One

-involves a Danish light artist attempting to
+example involves a Danish light artist

-evoke emotions and memory in a way
+attempting to evoke emotions and memory in a way

 which is ‘underpinned by brain research’ (204).
+Apparently,

-Apparently, there are some harmonies
+there are some harmonies between brain activity

-electromagnetic fields.
+and electromagnetic fields.
 The

-express emotions and this can affect their
+audience can express emotions and this can

-interaction [with a reference to
+affect their interaction [with a reference to

 Durkheim here].

-Touch is also
+Touch is also involved.
+The

-particular Danish
+particular Danish theatrical performances then

-study, and events are analysed
+taken as a case study, and events are analysed

 along a dimension covering space, time,